The Engagement Model

 If something is broken, I'll say it's broken.
 If a decision was wrong, I'll say that too, including my own.
 Polite disagreement is fine.
 Silence when something's going wrong is not.

-I treat AI as infrastructure, not magic.
+I treat new technology as infrastructure, not magic.

 Working Style